-At the core of the adaptive content concept is “omni-channel.”
+At the core of the adaptive content, the concept is that you should be “omnichannel.”
 This refers to how sales interactions occur across multiple devices.
-Theoretically a shopping experience should be seamless across screens regardless of their size.
+Theoretically, a shopping experience should be seamless across screens regardless of their size.

 We all know that search is evolving.
 According to a study by Think With Google, our search behavior is shifting to a multi-screened world.